lukaszborawski/where-in-the-world/README.md

 # Where in the world
-App that let's you search for different countries in the world and view information about them.
+App that lets you search for different countries in the world and view information about them.

 ![witw](https://user-images.githubusercontent.com/59935570/188242344-ae7c7ab8-c1da-4132-9b09-85ac103309d0.jpg)